elislwilson/personal-website/content/_index.md

 ---
 title: "Elis Wilson"
 subtitle: "Data Scientist | Statistician"
 description: "Elis is currently studying for an MSc Statistics at the University of Warwick.
-He has a BSc (Hons) in Mathematics from the Unversity of Exeter."
+His research interests focus on developing methods for the reweighting of clinical trials.
+He has a BSc in Mathematics from the University of Exeter."

 images:
   - static/full_body.jpg
-image_left: true
+image_right: true
-text_align_left: false
+text_align_right: false
 show_social_links: true # specify social accounts in site config
 show_action_link: true
 action_link: /about
-action_label: "Read More &rarr;"
+action_label: "CV"
-action_type: text # text, button
+action_type: button # text, button
 type: home
 ---